GeotrekCE/Geotrek-admin/docs/import-data/import-touristic-data-systems.rst

 * ``category``, ``type1`` and ``type2`` (optional) to select in which Geotrek category/type imported objects should go
 * You can add ``delete = True`` in your class if you want to delete objects in Geotrek databases that has been deleted in your Apidae selection.
 It will only delete objects that match with your class settings (category, types, portal, provider...)
 * You can also use the class ``HebergementParser`` if you only import accomodations
-* See `/geotrek/tourism/parsers.py/ <https://github.com/GeotrekCE/Geotrek-admin/blob/master/geotrek/tourism/parsers.py/>`_  file for details about Parsers
+* See the `geotrek/tourism/parsers.py/ <https://github.com/GeotrekCE/Geotrek-admin/blob/master/geotrek/tourism/parsers.py/>`_  file for details about parsers

 You can duplicate the class.
 Each class must have a different name.